shouryakumar6290/Heart_disease_detector/README.md

 * Exercise-Induced Angina
 * And more...

-How to Run the Project
+How to Run the Project?

 1. Open the notebook in Google Colab
 2. Run all cells step by step
 3. Enter patient details when prompted
 4. View prediction results and recommendations

-Sample Prediction Output
+Sample Prediction Output:

 Patient Input